 So, are chinchillas friendly?
-Yes, chinchillas are one of the most loving, friendly small animals we can adopt or have as pets.
+Yes, chinchillas are extremely friendly.
+Chinchillas love social interaction and want attention.
 They grow to love their owner and love time interacting not only with you but other chinchillas and family members.
 Chinchillas are an affectionate friendly small pet.

 Let’s get started.

-More About How Chinchillas Interact and Bond with Their Owners
+Chinchillas Are Extremely Friendly and Bond With Their Owners

 Attachment to Owners or Other Family Members with Chinchillas